 When this happens, your quinoa will for the best base, which allows easy addition of flavors and other vegan-friendly ingredients like fruits and nuts.
 It also doubles as an excellent vegan porridge.

-If you want to make the porridge tastier/ sweeter, you could sweeten it with brown sugar, vanilla, and some cinnamon.
-Thanks to these options, this porridge would be the perfect breakfast option for your entire family.
+If you want to make the porridge tastier/ sweeter, you can sweeten it with brown sugar, vanilla, and some cinnamon.

 2. Maple Cinnamon Quinoa for breakfast